In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 Heart_disease

-in the Working and History panel under the
+object in the Environment panel (under the

 4. What R data type is used to store text?

-5. What is the difference between the data types ‘character’
+5. What is the difference between the data types ‘character’ and ‘factor’?

-and the data type is factor.
-How many levels will this column
+6. Suppose a column in our data frame contains seven patients and the data type is factor.
+How many levels will this column have?

 8. Import the dataset with the following commands: